 The title and role of “researcher” are loaded.
 Too often, outsiders come into communities and “scoop” up knowledge, building their careers this way, sometimes without ever giving back to the community or acknowledging whose knowledge supported their movement towards becoming an “expert.”

 The Manifesto drives home the importance and role of peer researchers.
 This means that everyone on the research team is a “peer” with one another and everyone brings forward vital contributions.
-They include a list of expectations when it comes to working alongside peer researchers, my personal favourites on that list being “stop with the elitism,” and “don’t read us the book we wrote.”
+They include a list of expectations when it comes to working alongside peer researchers, my personal favorites on that list being “stop with the elitism,” and “don’t read us the book we wrote.”

 We are grateful and inspired by the work that went into developing Research 101: A Manifesto for Ethical Research in the Downtown Eastside.
 We are proud to be signatories and continuing to learn and grow from this work.